 - Principle 5 –Remedial action to be taken if found CCP is not under control

-- Principle 7 – Establish record keeping and documentation procedures.
+- Principle 7 – Establish record-keeping and documentation procedures.

-A HACCP flow chart is a diagram of the process flow of a food supply chain operation from incoming materials to the closing stages of product.
+A HACCP flow chart is a diagram of the process flow of a food supply chain operation from incoming materials to the closing stages of the product.
 A HACCP flow chart is normally constructed by a group commonly known as the HACCP Team or Food Safety Team.

 Benefits of HACCP Certification

-- Reduce the Food safety Hazards contamination in Food.
+- Reduce the Food safety Hazards Contamination in Food.

 - Improve Compliance level with applicable statutory and regulatory food safety requirements

-- Effective communication on food safety issues to their suppliers, customers who is involved in the food Supply chain
+- Effective communication on food safety issues to their suppliers, and customers who is involved in the food Supply chain

 - Improve the business potential among the competitor